 COMILLAS, Spain (AFP) –

-Spain’s two-time Tour de France champion Alberto Contador stands tantalisingly close to a stunning win in the Tour of Spain, his first major race since returning from a two year doping ban.
+Spain’s two-time Tour de France champion Alberto Contador stands tantalisingly close to a stunning win in the Tour of Spain, his first major Tour since returning from a two year doping ban.

-But while the 29-year-old – who still protests his innocence over the minute trace of clenbuterol found in his urine on the 2010 Tour de France – is just 28 seconds behind overall leader Joaquim ” Purito” Rodriguez, he admits it will be tough for him to claw the deficit back.
+However, while the 29-year-old – who still protests his innocence over the minute trace of clenbuterol found in his urine on the 2010 Tour de France – is just 28 seconds behind overall leader Joaquim Rodriguez he admits it will be tough for him to claw the deficit back.